IRM Definitions

 Working daysEIR and FOI requests have to be answered in 20 ( with extensions in certain circumstances) working days.
 These are defined as excluding weekends and bank holidays in the organisation’s jurisdiction.

-Bank holidaysThese are defined differently in different countries and hence are managed in each client’s system individually.
+Bank holidaysThese are defined differently in different jurisdictions and hence are managed in each client’s system individually.

 ComplaintsBoth complaints about FOI and general complaints and other information requests may be automated through the system each process having appropriate template documents for automated and semi automated responses.